mainwp/Bulk-Setting-Manager-Keys/WP Fastest Cache/README.md

 ## WP Fastest delete cache settings key

+Tested version of WordPress 4.9.8, plugin version was WP Fastest Cache 0.8.8.4.

 This file is a key for the delete cache settings of the [WP Fastest Cache](https://wordpress.org/plugins/wp-fastest-cache/).

 ## How to use this key